paullj/.dotfiles/README.md

-### .dotfiles
+## .dotfiles

-To use these dotfiles, you will need to install the following dependencies:
+To use these dotfiles, you will need the following dependencies:

 - stow
 - coreutils